python-poetry/tomlkit/README.md

 TOML Kit is a [TOML](https://github.com/toml-lang/toml) library.

-It includes a parser that preserves all comments, indentations, whitespace and internal element ordering, and makes accessible and editable via an intuitive API.
+It includes a parser that preserves all comments, indentations, whitespace and internal element ordering, and makes them accessible and editable via an intuitive API.

-You can also create a new TOML document from scratch using the provided helpers.
+You can also create new TOML documents from scratch using the provided helpers.

 ## Usage